Murder of Michelle Martinko: Murder

 On the evening of December 19, 1979, Martinko attended a banquet for the Kennedy Concert Choir at the Sheraton Inn in Cedar Rapids.
-She wore a black jersey dress and black scarf, black tights and heels, and a waist-length white and brown rabbit fur jacket, and she carried a brown leather purse.
+She wore a black jersey dress and black scarf, black pantyhose and heels, and a waist-length white and brown rabbit fur jacket, and she carried a brown leather purse.
 After the event, she asked her friend and twirling squad teammate if she wanted to join her on a shopping trip to the Westdale Mall, which had recently opened, and where Martinko worked.
 Her friend declined.
 Martinko then asked another acquaintance to go to the mall with her; that friend said yes at first but later changed her mind.
 Martinko then went to the mall alone, carrying $180 and intending to finalize the purchase of a new winter coat that was on layaway.
-Once there, she perused the stores and spoke with friends and other people she knew who worked there.
+Once there, she explored the stores and spoke with friends and other people she knew who worked there.
 She was last seen almost 9 p.m. outside of a jewelry store in the mall.
 At 2 a.m., since Martinko had still not returned home, her father reported her missing.
 He began to search for her, as did the police.
 At 4 a.m., police found the Martinko family's tan and green 1972 Buick Electra in the northeast corner of the mall parking lot by a JCPenney.
 Martinko was found inside collapsed over the passenger seat and stabbed to death.

 Martinko had been stabbed 29 times in her face, neck, and chest.
-Her hands bore defensive wounds, which police said to indicate that she had fought back against her killer.
+Her hands bore defensive wounds, which police said indicated that she had fought back against her killer.
 Police determined from the lack of blood outside the car that Martinko had been killed while in the car, and the medical examiner later estimated she had died between 8 and 10 p.m.
 The murder weapon was "sharp-pointed" but not definitively a knife, and the medical examiner could not determine its size.
 The killer left no fingerprints, which led police to believe they had worn gloves.
 A police spokesman said that "everyone's instinct is to say it was a guy", but they were not sure of the sex of the killer.
 Based on cash found in Martinko's purse, police concluded that she had not been robbed.
 She was fully dressed, and the medical examiner determined she had not been sexually assaulted.
 Police considered the killing to be "personal in nature" based on the number and location of stab wounds.